airayzing/Help-Docs-v2/api-references/contacts-and-chats-apis/add-whatsapp-contact.md

 ### Conclusion

-The Inbox User Import API allows you to easily import user profiles into the BotBuddy AI platform.
+The Inbox User Import API allows you to easily import user profiles into the BotBuddy platform.
 Make sure to follow the authentication and data format guidelines for successful imports.

 ### :question: Got any questions?